Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('Liquidate and stop') and the target ('a live algorithm'), making the purpose understandable.
-However, it doesn't differentiate from the sibling tool 'stop_live_algorithm', which might have overlapping functionality, leaving some ambiguity about when to use one versus the other.
+The description clearly states the action ('Liquidate and stop') and the resource ('a live algorithm').
+However, it does not distinguish this tool from the sibling 'stop_live_algorithm', which could have overlapping or different behavior.
+The distinction is unclear.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.